davidtchiu/davidtchiu.github.io/teaching/cs455/lab.pplsoft/index.md

 ### SQL Lab: Writing SQL Queries for the University Database!

-You're finally ready to conduct the analysis that the college wants.
-The data, though synthetic, is an analog to the real data in our university's database.
-The queries I'm having you run are very similar to (or even the same as) the ones that we actually run when generating our year-end reports!
+We're finally to ready to get some hands on experience with a SQL database!
+The data set, although synthetic, is an analog to the real data found in any university's database.
+The queries I'm having you run are very similar to (or even the same as) the ones that we actually have to run when generating year-end reports!

 #### Student Outcomes